Man arrested for 1991 murder in Franklin County - NewsBreak

 Man arrested for 1991 murder in Franklin County

-URBANCREST, Ohio (WCMH) — A 30-year-old cold case relating to a Franklin County murder has been solved and a suspect has been arrested.
+URBANCREST, Ohio (WCMH) — A 30-year-old Franklin County cold case murder has potentially been solved, as investigators named a suspect on Tuesday.

-Robert Edwards, 67, has been arrested and charged in the death of Alma Lake on June 3, 1991, according to Franklin County Common Pleas court records.
+Robert Edwards, 67, was arrested on Friday and charged with aggravated murder.
+Franklin County Common Pleas Court records tie him to the death of Alma Lake on June 3, 1991.

-According to court records, Edwards raped and murdered Lake before leaving her body in the village of Urbancrest near Olive Street and Craig Street in southwest Franklin County.Ku Klux Klan flyers found in Worthington
+Edwards raped and murdered Lake before leaving her naked body in the village of Urbancrest in southwest Franklin County, according to the court records.
+Ohio Attorney General Dave Yost said that two people later found her body lying in the grass near Olive Street and Craig Street.Ku Klux Klan flyers found in Worthington

-Currently, there are no charges in Licking County for the death of Dawson.
+Ohio Bureau of Criminal Investigation forensic scientists were able to develop a DNA profile for the suspect, but the case grew cold when they could not match it to anyone.
+Yost said that changed when the Franklin County Sheriff’s Office got BCI’s Cold Case Unit to reexamine the evidence in 2020.

-In 2021, DNA evidence linked Edwards to both murders with the Ohio Bureau of Criminal Investigation confirming it was his DNA after obtaining a search warrant for Edwards’ DNA.
+Using new technology, BCI’s forensic laboratory conducted advanced DNA analysis.
+The bureau then obtained a search warrant for Edwards’ DNA, and Yost said this follow-up investigative work paired with the new DNA evidence tied him to the murder.

-Edwards is set to be arraigned on August 17 at 9 a.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Edwards is set to be arraigned in court on Aug.
+17 at 9 a.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to NBC4 WCMH-TV.